 In the previous article, we discussed how developing a “Playbook” is beneficial to capital planning, design, and construction teams.
-As a reminder, a Playbook serves as a high-level narrative of the organization’s goals, objectives, governance structures (including approval thresholds), information management systems and tools, roles and responsibilities, work activities and sequences, etc. We also gave an example of how developing one for a Covid-19 field hospital helped communicate and educate our process for internal and external teams.
+As a reminder, a Playbook serves as a high-level narrative of the organization’s goals, objectives, governance structures (including approval thresholds), project information management systems and tools, roles and responsibilities, work activities and sequences, etc. We also gave an example of how developing one for a Covid-19 field hospital helped communicate and educate our process for internal and external teams.
 To read more on that, you can check out our previous blog on Developing a Playbook for Capital Projects.

 As professionals in the construction technology and healthcare industries, we’re continuously learning from our work with clients and trying to improve our processes and delivery methods.
 Through recent engagements, we’ve learned a few things that will inform how we develop future playbooks.